zohar/chrome-time-tracker/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked" and select the extension directory
-4. The Time Tracker Pro icon will appear in your extension toolbar
+4. The Open Time Tracker icon will appear in your extension toolbar

 ## Usage